basshelal/jVSTwRapper/src/Readme_linux.txt

 Installing Java VST plugins on LINUX mini HOW-TO
 --------------------------------------------------

-NOTE: these steps are only required once!
-If you got JayDlay to work, any other plugin will
+NOTE: these steps are only required once If you got JayDlay to work, any other plugin will
       work too.

 1. Make sure you have a JAVA_HOME environment variable that is set to the correct value